deinal/svd-pattern-recognition/README.md

 # Pattern recognition using singular value decomposition

 Source code is under *src* and my images are in *run*.
-Paper on the topic is report.pdf, produced using LaTeX in the *report* folder.
+The document report.pdf is my paper on the topic, produced using LaTeX in the *report* folder.

 ## Abstract